Azure-Samples/communication-services-dotnet-quickstarts/ManageTeamsIdentityMobileAndDesktop/README.md

 This sample application utilizes the [Microsoft.Identity.Client](https://docs.microsoft.com/dotnet/api/microsoft.identity.client?view=azure-dotnet) package for authentication against the Azure AD and acquisition of a token with delegated permissions.
 The token exchange itself is facilitated by the `Azure.Communication.Identity` package.

-The initialization of a Communication credential object that can be used for Calling is achieved by the `Azure.Communication.Common` package.
+To be able to use the token for Calling, use it to initialize the `Azure.Communication.CommunicationTokenCredential` from the `Azure.Communication.Common` package.

 ## Prerequisites